 Consider the mathematical apparatus of rental payments.

-For simplicity, assume that the R size payments are made at the end of each year, rent term is n years, and the payee (the lessor or the creditor) pays the deposit annual compound interest rate j.
+For simplicity, suppose that payments of size R are made at the end of each year, the rent term is n years, and the recipient of the money (the lessor or lender) put them to the bank at the annual compound interest rate j.
 The interest is paid to the deposit annually.

-Thus, the first payment R obtained at the end of the first year will rise to
+Thus, the first payment R obtained at the end of the first year by the end of the rent term will rise to

 and so on.

 The last payment will be equal to R. If you review these values in the reverse order, you can see that this is a Geometric progression, where the first member equals R, and the denominator is 1+j.

 Thus, if the amount of loan servicing for the debtor or the lessee is equal to R multiplied by the number of payments, then for the lender or the lessor, the received or accreted sum will be equal (by geometric progression)

 Actually, for crediting P is the sum of credit that the bank is trying to pay off, i.e., by giving you a loan at interest j bank calculates your annuity payment based on the desire to get the sum S as if he had just put the money to another bank by the same percentage for the entire term of your loan.